eshibusawa/CuPy-CUDA/README.md

     This notebook demonstrates Reduction (e.g., vector normalization) and Scan (e.g., prefix sum), highlighting efficient memory access strategies (striped vs. direct loads) essential for GPU performance.

 # Appendix: Practical Applications

-You might be wondering what you can actually build with the knowledge gained from these notebooks.
-The skills you'll acquire are directly applicable to a wide range of real-world, high-performance computing problems.
+The knowledge acquired from these notebooks is directly applicable to a wide range of real-world, high-performance computing problems.

-By mastering just Notebooks 01 (Basic Array Operations) and 02 (Basic Texture Sampling), you'll gain the foundational skills to implement high-speed stereo vision algorithms ([JBF-Stereo](https://github.com/eshibusawa/JBF-Stereo) and [VFS](https://github.com/eshibusawa/VFS-Python)).
+Mastering Notebooks 01 (Basic Array Operations) and 02 (Basic Texture Sampling) provides the foundational skills for implementing high-speed stereo vision algorithms, such as [JBF-Stereo](https://github.com/eshibusawa/JBF-Stereo) and [VFS](https://github.com/eshibusawa/VFS-Python).
 These notebooks lay the groundwork for efficient data processing and precise memory access, which are critical for various real-time computer vision tasks.

-Furthermore, once you understand CUB's powerful prefix sum operations from Notebook 04, you'll be well-equipped to tackle advanced applications like real-time object detection ([Stixel-World](https://github.com/eshibusawa/Stixel-World-Python)), as seen in systems that derive object boundaries from depth information.
-This journey through CuPy, CUDA, and CUB can significantly enhance your ability to develop high-performance solutions.
+Furthermore, an understanding of CUB's powerful prefix sum operations, as demonstrated in Notebook 04, equips users to tackle advanced applications like real-time object detection ([Stixel-World](https://github.com/eshibusawa/Stixel-World-Python)).
+This is exemplified in systems that derive object boundaries from depth information.
+The journey through CuPy, CUDA, and CUB significantly enhances the ability to develop high-performance solutions.